Question: I haven’t had my period in 2 months; Am I Pregnant?

 Perimenopause simply means years before a woman’s period will stop (menopause).
 During the time, your body begins to prepare for menopause.

-If you are already more that 35 – 40 years and haven’t had period for 2 months, it may be due to natural changes that occur as you grow older.
+If you are already in your mid-40s or older and haven’t had period for 2 months, it may be due to natural changes that occur as you grow older, but you should still rule out pregnancy and other causes.
+Perimenopause usually starts between 45 and 55 years. nhs.uk

 During your reproductive years, your ovaries produce follicles that rupture to release an egg during ovulation.
 As you get towards menopause, the number of follicles reduces.